All That Remains (band): The Order of Things (2014–2015)

 In January 2014, the band reported through their official Facebook page that they had started writing their seventh studio album.
 On June 26, 2014, it was confirmed that the band was in pre-production on their new album with producer Josh Wilbur, who had previously worked with Lamb of God and Gojira.
 The follow-up to 2012's A War You Cannot Win was tentatively due before the end of the year.
 However, during an interview with Phil Labonte on the Jasta Show, Phil stated that the new forthcoming record would more than likely be released in January.
+In an interview drummer Jason Costa claimed the album “will still sounds like us.
+But the heavy stuff is heavier, and the faster stuff is faster.
+We all really challenged ourselves on this album, but there's definitely more singing.”

 On November 14, 2014, Phil Labonte announced that he released a new song from the new album.
 The song ended up being entitled "No Knock", which was released officially in digital stores on November 24, 2014.
 On November 20, Phil Labonte announced via Facebook that the new album title is The Order of Things.
 The album was released on February 24, 2015, via Razor & Tie, after the first single from the album, "This Probably Won't End Well", was released on January 13, 2015.
+It peaked at number 25 on the Billboard 200 selling 19,500 copies in its first week.
+Unlike the majority of the band's previous albums, The Order of Things received mixed reviews from music critics, as it seen them continue to stray away from their original sound and move even closer to a lighter/melodic sound.
+This was also the first album that seen some besides Labonte have an input on the lyrics as he wrote them alongside producer Josh Wilbur.

+During the Spring of 2015 they joined In Flames as support on their “Charming America Tour.”

 On September 24, 2015, the band announced the departure of Jeanne Sagan and the introduction of her replacement on bass, Aaron Patrick, formerly of Bury Your Dead and Devildriver.
+In November 2015 they started a U.S. tour in support of the album, Devour The Day, Audiotopsy and Sons Of Texas joined the tour as support.